-Did you know that your business has touch points and they can be used to dramatically increase the awareness of your brand?
+Did you know your business has touch-points and they can be used to dramatically increase the awareness and recognition of your brand?

 A touch-point is a connection between a business and consumers and each one communicates something about the company.
 The combined and cumulative effect if every touch point delivers the same consistent positive impression can have a powerful and long lasting effect on the recognition and awareness of a brand.

 While some touch points are easy to recognise like - a website, Facebook page, letter head or advertising; others are less obvious.
 Although less obvious it doesn’t make them less important.
 This means - the layout and font used in company documents, the signature panel on emails and the after-hours message on the telephone answering machine are equally important.

 Two proven marketing principles provide the reasoning and logic that supports the concept.

 Increases affinity and the likelihood that consumers will recognise the brand.